microsoft/genaiops-promptflow-template/README.md

 4. Bring or write your flows into the template based on documentation [here](./docs/how_to_onboard_new_flows.md).

 5. Write python scripts similar to the provided examples in local_execution folder.

+# DataOps

+DataOps combines aspects of DevOps, agile methodologies, and data management practices to streamline the process of collecting, processing, and analyzing data.
+DataOps can help to bring discipline in building the datasets (training, experimentation, evaluation etc.) necessary for LLM app development.

+The data pipelines are kept seperate from the prompt engineering flows.
+Data pipelines create the datasets and the datasets are registered as data assets in Azure ML for the flows to consume.
+This approach helps to scale and troubleshoot independently different parts of the system.

 ## Contributing